aws/aws-sdk-js-v3/README.md

 https://github.com/aws/aws-sdk-js-v3#functionality-requiring-aws-common-runtime-crt"
 ```

 indicating that the required dependency is missing to use the associated functionality.
-To install this dependency follow
+To install this dependency, follow
 the provided [instructions](#installing-the-aws-common-runtime-crt-dependency).

 #### Installing the AWS Common Runtime (CRT) Dependency